How to Get Involved

 Apply to be a Movement Maker

 Over the course of 10 years, Move to End Violence will select five cohorts of Movement Makers.
 While each cohort cycle is approximately two years, Movement Makers continue to engage in networked movement leadership with one another on an ongoing basis.
-The fourth cohort was selected in November 2017.
-If you are interested in knowing when the next application opens, we encourage you to sign-up for our e-news.
+The fifth and final cohort application will be open from early February 2020 until March 31st, 2020.

 Engage and Share: On the Move, Move to End Violence’s Blog